-Two days after the January meeting, Trump officially nominated former Fed Governor Kevin Warsh to replace Powell as Fed Chair when his term expires in May 2026.
-But the nomination immediately hit a political firewall: Republican Senator Thom Tillis of North Carolina announced he will block any Fed nominee—including Warsh—until the Justice Department's criminal investigation of Powell is "fully and transparently resolved."
-Without Tillis's support on the Senate Banking Committee, Warsh likely cannot win confirmation, creating a stalemate that could leave the Fed leaderless when Powell's term ends.
-Meanwhile, U.S. Attorney Jeanine Pirro signaled no plans to drop the probe, which Powell calls retaliation for "setting interest rates based on our best assessment of what will serve the public, rather than following the preferences of the president."
-The question is no longer just whether the Fed conquers inflation—it's whether the institution survives as an independent central bank or becomes politically captured like central banks in Turkey and Argentina.
+Republican Senator Thom Tillis (R-NC) announced he'll block any Fed nominee, including Warsh, until the DOJ's criminal investigation of Powell is 'fully and transparently resolved.'
+Without Tillis's vote on the Senate Banking Committee, Warsh likely can't be confirmed — a stalemate that could leave the Fed leaderless when Powell's term ends.
+Meanwhile, U.S. Attorney Jeanine Pirro signaled no plans to drop the probe, which Powell calls retaliation for 'setting interest rates based on our best assessment of what will serve the public, rather than following the preferences of the president'; whether the Fed stays independent or gets politically captured like Turkey's and Argentina's central banks is now the bigger question.

 Two Fed governors (Miran, Waller) voted for rate cut—first dual-governor dissent in decades